awsdocs/aws-go-developer-guide/doc_source/common-examples.rst

    :lines: 15-

-If you omit the Body field, users can write any contents to the given object.
+If you omit the ``Body`` field, users can write any contents to the given object.

-This example shows the enforcing of Content-Md5.
+This example shows the enforcing of Content-MD5.

 .. literalinclude:: example_code/s3/enforce_content_md5.go
    :dedent: 4